Dr Angela Maye-Banbury MSc, Dip HE, PhD, Fellow of the Chartered Institute

 I am also interested in research methods, specifically the use of the oral history method and narrative analysis in the social sciences.
 Research ethics is another of my teaching interests.

-I am the Department's representative on the Faculty's Research Ethics Committee.
-I also sit on the Faculty's Learning, Teaching and Assessment Leadership group and the Learning, Teaching and Assessment Committee.
+I am the Department's representative on the College's Research Ethics Committee.
+I also sit on the College's Learning, Teaching and Assessment Leadership group and the Learning, Teaching and Assessment Committee.